Brazeal History, Family Crest & Coats of Arms

 The surname Brazeal was first found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, where they held a family seat from ancient times.
 They were descended from Fiachrach Casan, the progenitor of the Clann Brassil, he was the son of King Colla da Crioch, one of Ireland's greatest kings, who was banished to the Hebrides in 327 A.D. after losing his fight for the High Kingship for all Ireland.
 Colla da Crioch returned to Ireland in 357.

-Important Dates for the Brazeal family
+Early History of the Brazeal family

 This web page shows only a small excerpt of our Brazeal research.
 Another 176 words (13 lines of text) are included under the topic Early Brazeal History in all our PDF Extended History products and printed products wherever possible.